brimdata/zed/docs/language/overview.md

 This query runs to completion for each inner sequence and emits each subquery result as each inner sequence traversal completes.

-This structure is powerful because _any_ Zed query can be appear in the body of the lateral scope.
-In contrast to the `yield` example, a sort could be applied to each sub-sequence in the subquery, where sort reads all of values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
+This structure is powerful because _any_ Zed query can appear in the body of the lateral scope.
+In contrast to the `yield` example, a sort could be applied to each sub-sequence in the subquery, where sort reads all of the values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
 For example,
 ```mdtest-command
 echo '[3,2,1] [4,1,7] [1,2,3]' | zq -z 'over this => (sort this | collect(this))' -